 Poland volunteered to host another IPhO in 1974 in an effort to keep the competition going, but the issue soon reared its head again: additional Western countries had joined the IPhO at this point, including the Federal Republic of Germany, Sweden, and Finland, and the Eastern Bloc countries decided in 1977 that they would only host every other IPhO.
 Poland was the country that offered to host the event in 1974.

-Since then, the IPhO has been consistently held every year, except 2020 due to the pandemic, and the organization has evolved into a distinguished initiative that many countries that are pleased to participate in.
+Since then, the IPhO has been consistently held every year, except in 2020, due to the pandemic, and the organization has evolved into a distinguished initiative that many countries are pleased to participate in.

 Over the course of so many years, there has been a constant increase in the number of countries that are taking part.
 Following the founding group of Eastern Bloc countries, a significant number of European countries have joined the organization since the 1970s, as have countries from Asia and the Americas beginning in the 1980s.